10 Essential Tips Every Flutist Needs to Know

 so prepared that I planned my wedding day by the minute, including the photoshoot.
 It drove my husband and friends nuts, but you know what?
 We finished photos early and had enough time for a quick snack before the ceremony.

 When you audition at a college or university music program, you’ll receive an itinerary for the day.
 And, even though you don’t have control over the way the day’s events unfold — including your audition time — you can control how you manage the timeframe you’re given.

 If you can plan ahead and account for any possible roadblocks, then you’ll significantly reduce your nerves and stress level as you warm-up for your audition.
 Because, who wants to be flustered while trying to play the opening of Prélude à l’après-midi d’un faune or Mozart’s Concerto in G?

 Let’s dive into the 10 ways you can take control of your audition day and avoid feeling frazzled.
 Be sure to read all the way to the end so you can see how I planned my own Master’s audition day within the itinerary I was given.

-Audition Tip 1: Carefully study tour itinerary for the day
+Audition Tip 1: Carefully study your itinerary for the day

 Your planning all starts with your itinerary.
-I try to memorize as much of it as possible so I know where I need to be and when.
-I’d also recommend taking a picture of it on your phone, if it came via paper mail, so you have a copy in case you lose it.
+Try to memorize as much of it as possible so you know where you need to be and when.
+I’d recommend taking a picture of it on your phone, if it came via paper mail, so you have a copy in case you lose it.

 It should go without saying, but your audition is the most important item on the itinerary.
 You want to ensure that anything extra on your itinerary won’t impact your ability to play at your best.